 People grow apart in relationships sometimes.
 It happens.
 It’s just part of life.

 And if, at any certain point in your own relationship, you feel like you’re no longer growing, it’s okay to part ways as friends.

 As a matter of fact, good friends are good for your health.
 Evidence shows that having strong social connections can increase your sense of belonging, improve your self-confidence, and boost your happiness.

 “In a nutshell, a breakup is nothing short of a once-in-a-lifetime opportunity to have a complete spiritual awakening,” says Katherine.
 “One that catapults you to a whole new level of authenticity, compassion, wisdom, depth, and — dare I say it? — even joy.”

 There’s absolutely no reason why you should have to go from breakup to breakdown.
 So here are three powerful tips for you to move forward in peace.

-A 2009 study looked into individuals’ connection with their future selves from a financial perspective.
+A 2009 study examined individuals’ connection with their future selves from a financial perspective.
 The results found the participants who felt similar to their future selves accumulated more assets than those who didn’t.